Part IV

 Fire lives quietly inside it.

-When I work with seed oils and fruit extracts, I think of promise rather than performance.
-Kakadu plum, sandalwood seed, and macadamia, all dense with future.
+When I work with seed oils and fruit extracts, Kakadu plum, sandalwood seed, macadamia oil, I think of promise rather than performance.

 Leaf is renewal made visible.